AdilAbubacker/rentezy_backend/README.md

 ### 3️⃣ Distributed Transactions & The Saga Pattern

-**The Problem:** Booking a property spans multiple components.
-How to do distributed transaction without two-phase commit or distributed locks.
+**The Problem:** Booking a property spans multiple services and a third-party payment gateway.
+How do we achieve distributed transaction guarantees without two-phase commit or distributed locks?
-**The Solution: Choreography-based Saga pattern** with **Compensating Transactions** and semantic locking.
+**The Solution: Choreography-based Saga pattern** with **Compensating Transactions**, semantic locking, and multi-layer idempotency.

-**🔴 Why we need Distributed ACID Semantics**
+**🔴 Why We Need Distributed ACID Semantics**

-We require ACID-like guarantees across this network boundary to prevent the "Dual Write" problem.
+We require ACID-like guarantees across network boundaries to prevent the "Dual Write" problem.
 Naive approaches fail because we cannot "Rollback" a Stripe charge with a SQL command:

 * **Charge First, Book Later?** Risks charging the user when no rooms are left (high refund rate).
 * **Book First, Charge Later?** Risks "ghost bookings" where users reserve rooms but never pay, blocking inventory.